pulipakaa24/kiss-slam/README.md

 ## Contributing

-We envision KISS-SLAM as a comunity-driven project, we love to see how the project is growing thanks to the contributions from the comunity.
-We would love to see your face in the list below, just open a Pull Request!
+We envision KISS-SLAM as a community-driven project.
+We love to see how the project is growing, thanks to the contributions from the community.
+We would love to see your face in the list below; open a Pull Request!

 <a href="https://github.com/PRBonn/kiss-slam/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=PRBonn/kiss-slam" />